2013 Arkansas Razorbacks football team

-The 2013 Arkansas Razorbacks football team represented the University of Arkansas during the 2013 NCAA Division I FBS football season.
-The Razorbacks played their home games at Donald W. Reynolds Razorback Stadium in Fayetteville and War Memorial Stadium in Little Rock, Arkansas.
-They played as a member of the Western Division of the Southeastern Conference.
+The 2013 Arkansas Razorbacks football team represented the University of Arkansas as a member of the Southeastern Conference (SEC) during the 2013 NCAA Division I FBS football season.
+Led by first-year head coach Bret Bielema, the Razorbacks compiled an overall record of 3–9 with a mark of 0–8 in conference play, placing last out of seven teams in the SEC's Western Division.
+The team played five home games at Donald W. Reynolds Razorback Stadium in Fayetteville, Arkansas and two home games at War Memorial Stadium in Little Rock, Arkansas.